-Alexithymia is when a person has difficulty identifying and expressing emotions.
-It is not a mental health disorder.
+Alexithymia is when a person has difficulty experiencing, identifying, and expressing emotions.
+It is not a mental health disorder but has links with post-traumatic stress disorder (PTSD), eating disorders, and various other conditions.
+It can occur with autism.

 People with alexithymia may have problems maintaining relationships and taking part in social situations.
 They may have a co-occurring mental health condition, such as depression, or no diagnosable mental health conditions.
 Alexithymia also has links with autism.